rajnathsah/rajnathsah.github.io/_posts/2019-11-03-Oracle-Pl-Sql-Questions.md

 ##### 9. What is cursor?
 A cursor is a pointer which points towards a pre allocated memory location in the PGA.
 The memory location to which it points is known as context area, oracle associates every SELECT statement with a cursor to hold the query information in this context area.
-There are two types of cursors
+There are two types of cursors:-
   * Implicit cursors
-  * Explicit cursors

-  * Implicit cursors
     * Oracle sever processes every SQL statement in a PL/SQL block as an implicit cursor.
     * All the DML and select query with INTO or BULK COLLECT clauses are candidates for implicit cursors.
     * When a sql statement is executed, oracle automatically allocates a memory area known as context area in the PGA associated with the session.
+    * For implicit cursor, the complete execution cycle is internally handled and maintained by the oracle server.
+    * Cursor attributes: -
+      * SQL%ROWCOUNT
+      * SQL%ISOPEN
+      * SQL%FOUND
+      * SQL%NOTFOUND